From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Model applicability: proof of concept

-The interaction velocity $v_i$ introduced in Eq.~\eqref{eq:vi} is the modeling artifact to account for the interaction among pedestrians.
-The kernel $K=K(X_t,\,y)$, in particular, is in charge of modeling its intangible psychological aspects.
-It is worth remarking that, in order to make model tuning affordable, $K$ should depend on a limited number of free parameters.
+The interaction velocity $v_i$ (cf.~\eqref{eq:vi}) is the modelling element which accounts for the interaction among pedestrians codified in the kernel $K$.
+It is worth remarking that, in order to make the model calibration affordable, $K$ should depend on a limited number of parameters.

-In the current section, an expression of $K$ based on three parameters is proposed.
-In Section~\ref{sect:application}, the parameters involved will be tuned and used to perform simulations.
+We here propose an expression of $K$ based on two parameters, which we calibrate in Section~\ref{sect:application} to produce simulations.

-Commonly, in normal crowd avoidance, pedestrian interactions are repulsive and limited to a frontal region (being, thus, \emph{anisotropic}).
-Therefore a minimal expression of $K$ can be:
+In normal crowd avoidance regime, pedestrian interactions are repulsive and limited to a frontal region (being, thus, \emph{anisotropic}).
+Therefore, a possible expression of $K$ can be: